Pedro I, Emperor of Brazil/Pedro IV, King of Portugal

 The coronation ceremony of Emperor Pedro I; Credit – Wikipedia

 When Pedro’s father King João VI of Portugal died in March 1826, it caused a succession crisis.
 Pedro was his eldest living son and heir but he had declared Brazil’s independence and was ruling as Emperor Pedro I of Brazil.
 King João VI had appointed his daughter Isabel Maria to serve as regent until the “legitimate heir returned to the Kingdom” but he never specified who that should be.
-Pedro was ruling as Emperor of Brazil, and King João VI’s younger son Miguel (the future King Miguel I of Portugal) had been exiled to Austria after leading several revolutions against his father and his liberal regime.
+Pedro was ruling as Emperor of Brazil and King João VI’s younger son Miguel (the future King Miguel I of Portugal) had been exiled to Austria after leading several revolutions against his father and his liberal regime.
 While Pedro was the legitimate heir, the Brazilian people did not want the two thrones to be reunited.
 Pedro reigned as King of Portugal for only two months and then abdicated the Portuguese throne on May 2, 1826, in favor of his seven-year-old daughter Queen Maria II.

 Domitila de Castro, Marchioness of Santos; Credit – Wikipedia

-In 1822, Pedro had begun an affair with Brazilian noblewoman Domitila de Castro, Marchioness of Santos.
+In 1822, Pedro began an affair with Brazilian noblewoman Domitila de Castro, Marchioness of Santos.
 He had mistresses during his marriage to Leopoldina but was always careful to conceal his affairs.
 This time, Pedro flaunted the affair.
 He was increasingly rude and disrespectful to Leopoldina, left her short of money, prohibited her from leaving the palace, and forced her to endure his mistress Domitila as her lady-in-waiting.
 In November 1826, while Leopoldina was pregnant with her eighth child (she had given birth to seven children in six years), Pedro arranged a farewell reception before he left for a military trip.
 He demanded that his wife and his mistress attend the reception along with government, diplomatic, and church officials.
 Leopoldina refused to attend, causing a bitter argument with Pedro which remained unresolved when he left on his trip.
 Shortly thereafter, 29-year-old Leopoldina died at the Palacio de São Cristovão on December 11, 1826, from puerperal fever (childbed fever) after a miscarriage.

-After Leopoldina’s death, Pedro had remorse for how horribly he had treated her and decided to become a better person.
+After Leopoldina’s death, Pedro had remorse for how he had treated her and decided to become a better person.
 In 1828, Pedro insisted that his mistress Domitila de Castro, Marchioness of Santos leave Rio de Janeiro.
 However, after several European princesses refused his marriage proposals because of his bad reputation, Pedro allowed his mistress Domitila to return to court.
 It was not until after negotiations for a second marriage were successfully concluded that Domitila permanently left the court.

 Amélie of Leuchtenberg; Credit – Wikipedia